 It can take hours to dig through the pumpkin membrane to release and roast the seeds.

 Even then they generally don’t come out well.

-It’s like night and day from traditional roasted pumpkin seeds; trust me.
+The results are night and day from traditional roasted pumpkin seeds.

 Which Pumpkins Have the Best Seeds for Roasting?

 Pick a large pumpkin (not heavier but physically bigger) that sounds hollow when you tap it.

 If wishing to make homemade pumpkin puree choose pie pumpkin or sugar pumpkin.
 They have fewer seeds by you’ll be able to use the rest of the pumpkin too.

 This is the fun part.
 Seasoning the roasted pumpkin seeds can be anything you love.

 Salt or salt and pepper alone are delicious.
 Do you have a favorite spice?
 Try it.

 Try a few sprinkles of Ground Chipotle Chilies, some salt and pepper before roasting.
 They are delicious with some smoldering heat and smoky flavor.